nofacer/tdd-locker-robot-java/task/ task-locker.md

 # Task 12
 Give there is available box, it should record a timestamp for that box same as in the ticket, when locker deliver a box to user.

+# Task 13
+Given user is using  ticket, it should print success message and empty box when there are corresponding box

+# Task 14
+Given user is using a ticket, it should print error message when the corresponding box is empty

+# Task 14
+Given user is using a ticket, it should print error message when the timestamp is not same on ticket and the corresponding ticket.